 The Irish call her Be’an Sighe, which has been Anglicized to “Banshee,” an omen of death.
 She appears as a small woman dressed entirely in green, who is washing winding sheets (the old name for a shroud) in a watercourse and weeping.
 Asked who has died and needs winding sheets, she either says “You!” or gives the name of someone who will die in the next few days.
 She may appear as a dark shadow, or as a beautiful woman dressed in white, with long, red hair.

-In Greek folklore, the woman who weeps by the waterside is Medea, grieving for the children she bore to Jason, then slaughtered because of his plans to abandon them.
-Greek myth, sadly, has many tales of child murder.
+In Greek folklore, the woman who weeps by the waterside is Medea, grieving for the children she bore to Jason and then slaughtered because of his plans to abandon them.
+Greek myth, sadly, is filled with such tales.
+It expresses the most fundamental myth of Western society, the killing of the children under patriarchy, and it is one of the primary themes of my book, Madness at the Gates of the City: The Myth of American Innocence.
 But only Medea kills her children out of spite, simply to hurt the man who has hurt her.

 This narrative brings us beyond historical interpretations to the psychological.
 We may interpret each character in a myth or folk tale as we do a dream.
 Each is a part of the dreamer.
 In the context of patriarchal repression of the feminine, Medea/Llorona kills or marginalizes her children – parts of herself – of her own natural, indigenous soul.
 She may do so out of a twisted need to fit into her culture’s restricted definition of who she can be.